1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: For-profit businesses, cooperatively owned businesses, tax-exempt nonprofits, institutions of higher education, state/local/tribal governments and agencies.
+According to the current listing, eligibility includes: For-profit businesses, cooperatively owned businesses, tax-exempt nonprofits, institutions of higher education, state/local/tribal governments and agencies.
 Projects must be in USDA-designated underserved areas.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.